If your roof is worn out and you are looking for the best asphalt shingle for your home, you have come to the right place.

 Cost: 3-tab shingles are the least expensive asphalt shingles, the average cost is $7,300 to $10,600

-Protection: Being the lightest asphalt shingle they provide the least wind protection, during a major wind event the 3-tabs shingles are at a greater risk to blow off the roof.
+Protection: 3-tab is the lightest asphalt shingle.
+They provide the least wind protection.
+During a major wind event the 3-tabs shingles are at a greater risk to blow off the roof.
+They have a 60 mph wind rating.

 Fun fact, this shingle was actually designed to look like real wood shingles.